Plugin Estimation of Smooth Optimal Transport Maps: The One-Sample Problem

 \end{corollary} When $d \geq 5$, Corollary~\ref{cor:one_sample_emp} implies that the empirical estimator $T_n$ achieves the minimax lower bound~\eqref{eq:HR_lower_bound} for estimating Lipschitz transport maps $T_0$.
 On the other hand, when $1 \leq d \leq 4$, the rate $\kappa_n$ does not improve beyond $n^{-1/2}$, unlike the minimax lower bound~\eqref{eq:HR_lower_bound} of~\cite{hutter2021}, which scales as fast as $1/n$.
 This observation does not imply that the plugin estimator $T_n$ is minimax suboptimal, since equation~\eqref{eq:HR_lower_bound} holds~under~stronger assumptions than those of Corollary~\ref{cor:one_sample_emp}.
 In particular, it assumes that these distributions admit densities which are bounded away from zero, and thus have connected support.
 In contrast, Corollary~\ref{cor:one_sample_emp} applies to measures $P$ and $Q$ with possibly disconnected support, for which our upper bound of $\kappa_n$ cannot generally be improved up to a logarithmic factor---similar considerations are discussed for the convergence rate of the empirical measure by~\cite{bobkov2019} when $d=1$, and more generally by~\cite{weed2019a}.

 Nevertheless, when we further assume that $Q$ has a positive density, the result of Corollary~\ref{cor:one_sample_emp} can be strengthened to match the minimax rate of~\cite{hutter2021} even for $d \leq 4$.
-For instance, it was shown by~\cite{ledoux2019} and references therein that, when $Q$ is the uniform distribution on $[0,1]^d$, $Q_n$ achieves the following faster rate,
+For instance, it is well-known (cf.~\cite{ajtai1984}, \cite{ledoux2019}) that, when $Q$ is the uniform distribution on $[0,1]^d$, $Q_n$ achieves the following faster rate,

 Such a result is also known to hold for any measure $Q$ admitting positive density over a compact subset of the real line~\citep{bobkov2019}, or over the flat torus~\citep{divol2021}.
-Inspired by the latter result and by the work of~\cite{weed2019a}, we prove an analogous result for general measures supported on the unit hypercube, at the expense of an inflated polylogarithmic factor when $d=2$. \begin{corollary} Let $P,Q \in \calPac([0,1]^d)$ and assume that condition~\ref{assm:curvature} holds.
+Inspired by the latter result and by the work of~\cite{weed2019a}, we prove an analogue of equation~\eqref{eq:ledoux} for arbitrary measures supported on the unit hypercube, at the expense of an inflated polylogarithmic factor when $d=2$. \begin{corollary} Let $P,Q \in \calPac([0,1]^d)$ and assume that condition~\ref{assm:curvature} holds.
 Assume further that $\gamma^{-1} \leq q \leq \gamma$ over $[0,1]^d$, for some $\gamma > 0$.
 Then,

 \end{corollary} Under the assumptions of Corollary~\ref{cor:one_sample_emp_hypercube}, we deduce that the plugin estimator $T_n$ is minimax optimal for all $d \geq 1$, up to a polylogarithmic factor when $d= 2$.
 The scale of this factor is further discussed following the statement of Theorem~\ref{thm:two_sample_kernel}.